 Chronic Neck Pain:

 Chronic neck pain is one of the most common long-term consequences of whiplash injuries.
-The soft tissues and ligaments in the neck may become damaged, leading to ongoing discomfort, stiffness, and reduced range of motion.
+Damage to the neck's soft tissues and ligaments can cause discomfort, stiffness, and limited movement.
+That's called soft tissue injuries.

 This pain can extend to the shoulders and upper back, affecting daily activities and overall well-being.